Yekaterina Mikhailova-Demina

-Ekaterina Illarionovna Mikhailova-Demina (Екатерина Илларионовна Михайлова-Дёмина; 22 December 1925 – 24 June 2019) was a Russian military doctor who was the only woman to have served in front-line reconnaissance in the Soviet marines during World War II.

-She carried hundreds of men off the battlefield and was seriously wounded three times during her career as a medic with the marines.
-Despite repeatedly being nominated she was denied high honors at the war's end, reflecting the Soviet Union's unequal approach to honoring its fighting men and women.
-However, she was belatedly honored by President Mikhail Gorbachev in May 1990 with the title of Hero of the Soviet Union.
+Ekaterina Illarionovna Mikhailova-Demina (Екатерина Илларионовна Михайлова-Дёмина; 22 December 1925 – 24 June 2019) was a combat medic of the Soviet Marines during World War II.
+During the war, she carried hundreds of wounded men to safety, and was seriously wounded herself three times.
+She was denied higher awards at the end of the war due to the Soviet Union's unequal treatment of women soldiers.
+In May 1990, President Mikhail Gorbachev awarded her the title of Hero of the Soviet Union.

 Wartime career

-Born in Leningrad, Mikhailova-Demina lost her parents at an early age and grew up in a Leningrad orphanage.
+Mikhailova-Demina was born in Leningrad.
+Her parents died when she was young and she grew up in a Leningrad orphanage.

-She was aged just fifteen at the outbreak of the Great Patriotic War in June 1941 but promptly volunteered for military service in Smolensk after a train she was travelling on was bombed en route to Brest.
-Adding two years to her age, she was rejected by the recruitment office but was accepted by a military hospital.
+She was 15 when the Great Patriotic War started in June 1941.
+The train she was travelling in to Brest was bombed.
+She volunteered for military service in Smolensk by claiming to be 17.
+Her application was rejected.
+Instead, she was accepted by a military hospital.

-The patients of the hospital soon had to be evacuated after the building was bombed but Mikhailova-Demina stayed behind, as Germans advanced towards Moscow through the summer of 1941, to work as a field medic for the Red Army (which was desperately short of medical personnel).
-When she suffered a serious injury to her leg in fighting near Gzhatsk she was sent to the Urals to recuperate.

-On returning to duty she was posted to the Red Moscow, a hospital ship of the Soviet Navy that was employed in transporting wounded soldiers from Stalingrad to Krasnoyarsk.
+The hospital was bombed soon after and the patients were evacuated.
+Mikhailova-Demina remained and became a Red Army field medic during a period of desperate shortage of medical personnel.
+She suffered a serious leg injury in fighting near Gzhatsk and was sent to the Urals to recuperate.
+She returned to duty aboard the Soviet Navy hospital ship Red Moscow, transporting wounded soldiers from Stalingrad to Krasnovodsk across the Caspian sea.
 She was promoted to chief petty officer and commended for exemplary service.

-However, she became bored by the work and volunteered for front-line service with the Azov Flotilla of the Soviet marine infantry.
-Although her request was initially denied, she appealed to the government in Moscow and was accepted for service in the 369th Independent Naval Infantry Battalion in February 1943.
-She first saw action with the marines on the Taman Peninsula on the Azov Sea before moving on to battles elsewhere along the Black Sea littoral and on the Dniester.
-After her unit was transferred to the Danube Flotilla she fought her way through Romania, Bulgaria, Hungary, Yugoslavia and Austria, and ended the war in Vienna.
+Boredom caused her to volunteer for front-line service with the marines of the Azov Flotilla; the request was only accepted after she appealed to the government in Moscow.
+She joined the 369th Independent Naval Infantry Battalion in February 1943; she first saw action on the Taman Peninsula on the Azov Sea, and later on the Black Sea and the Dniester.
+The unit transferred to the Danube Flotilla, seeing action in Romania, Bulgaria, Hungary, Yugoslavia and Austria; she ended the war in Vienna.